sleepntsheep/advent-of-code-2022/README.md

 Advent of code 2022

-### Bulid instruction
+### Build instruction

-run `build` file, it will compile and run every day and part that exists.
+run `build.sh` file, it will compile and run every day and part that exists.